 Decisions of the Housing Delivery Authority are final and are not subject to appeal.

-If unsuccessful, proponents can revise their submission and submit a new expression of interest for consideration.
+Unsuccessful, applicants can revise their submission in response to the feedback of the HDA and submit a new expression of interest for consideration.

-When a proposal is declared for the State Significant Development (SSD) pathway during the Expression of Interest (EOI) process, it is important to understand that this is not an automatic approval of the proposal.
-Instead, it indicates that the proposal is eligible for the SSD pathway and will be subject to a future merit assessment based on detailed application information.
-This means that the proposal will undergo a thorough evaluation, including exhibition for public comment, to ensure it has sufficient merit before any final approval is granted.
+When a proposal is declared for the State Significant Development (SSD) pathway during the Expression of Interest (EOI) process, it is important to understand that this is not an approval of the proposal.
+It is a process to declare a project as being eligible for the State Significant Development pathway and will be subject to a future merit assessment based on detailed application information.
+This means that the proposal will undergo a thorough evaluation, including exhibition for public comment, to ensure it has sufficient merit before any determination on approval of the project is made.
+The merit assessment process may result in development standards lower than proposed in the EOI application.

 Approval pathways